SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 #### Workflow in Galaxy

-Create a workflow using the whole of steps before and launch it you workflow and in a second time, launch the following in single mode
+Import workflow using the whole of steps before and launch it you workflow and in a second time, launch the following in single mode.

 -----------------------
 <a name="practice-2"></a>